Agoric/agoric-sdk/core/zoe/docs/zoe.md

 this reallocation for the two offers.

 Zoe checks two invariants before changing its bookkeeping.
-First, Zoe checks that offer-safety holds for these offers.
+First, Zoe checks that offer safety holds for these offers.
 In other words, does this reallocation either give a refund or give the user what they wanted?
 Second, Zoe checks that asset supply is conserved.
 This means that we haven't lost or added any digital assets on the whole as a